 Guest Blog by Grace Carter

-Hiring new employees can be a strange and unsure time for both the employees and your business.
+Hiring new employees can be an uncertain experience for both employees and your business.
 There is a lot of paperwork to think about and other preliminary tasks that need to be done.

 However, in order to get off to a good start, one of the best things you can do is to send your new employees a welcome email.
 This is a great way to officially welcome these employees to your company and to start building a strong professional relationship.